How to Enable Macros in Excel 365/2022/2016/2013❓

 Method 4.
 Enable Excel Macros for a Single Session

 Step 2.
-Click the File tab > Info.
-In the Security Warning area, click Enable Content > Advanced Options.
+In the File tab, click Info, then in the Security Warning area, click Enable Content and select Advanced Options.

 Advanced Option for Macro